 Induction Generators :

-Also known as Asynchronous Generators, these are a type of Alternating current generators that works on the principle of Mutual Induction.
-The working principle is just similar to a transformer the difference is transformer is a static device whereas the Induction generator is a rotating device.
+Also known as Asynchronous Generators, these are a type of Alternating current generators that operates on the same principle as that of a normal generator.
+The working principle is just similar to a transformer the difference is a transformer is a static device whereas the Induction generator is a rotating device.
 The speed of the Induction generator is less than the synchronous speed so, it is termed as an asynchronous generator.
 These are generally used in small machines like mixer grinders, and as large machines used in Industries.
 The Induction Generator is shown in the figure below.

 Synchronous Generator :